bodhichristian/bodhichristian/README.md

 # Welcome

 👨🏻‍💻 Self-taught developer with a passion for design.
-📱 Building apps for Apple platforms with SwiftUI.
+📱 Building apps for iOS and macOS with SwiftUI.
 🐍 Learning to teach machines with Python.

 # Featured Apps